Great Barrier Reef Marine Park

 This complex system of reefs is the largest single structure created by living creatures and it may be seen from outer space.
 It is a UNESCO World Heritage Site and one of the Seven Natural Wonders of the World.

 Collectively, the Great Barrier Reef is comprised of deltaic reefs, ribbon reefs, lagoonal reefs, fringing reefs, and planar reefs.

 The 2,900 reefs are home to an abundance and variety of marine species such as coral, bony fish, rays, sea snakes, sea turtles, sharks, and various aquatic mammals.
 Many of the species found in the reef are vulnerable or endangered.

 There are over 1,500 species of fish, six species of turtles, 5,000 species of mollusk, nine species of seahorses, and approximately 215 species of birds.
-Saltwater crocodiles can seen in the mangroves and salt marshes along the fringe of the national park.
-The deeper waters have minke whale, humpback whale, dolphin and dugongs.
+Saltwater crocodiles can be seen in the mangroves and salt marshes along the fringe of the national park.
+The deeper waters have minke whale, humpback whale, dolphin, and dugongs.

 - Snorkeling or scuba diving the Great Barrier Reef

 - Aerial views of the Great Barrier Reef

 - Atlas of Marine Protection, Great Barrier Reef, http://www.mpatlas.org/mpa/sites/7700301/, retrieved September 2019.

 - Australian Government, Great Barrier Marine Park Authority, http://www.gbrmpa.gov.au/, retrieved September 2019.